cyosp/rc-rsl/README.md

 # Prerequisite

+Starting version 2.0.0:
-Starting version 2.0.0, Buster is the minimum Raspbian version needed
+ * Buster is the minimum Raspbian version needed
+ * Linux user which run [rc-rsl](https://github.com/cyosp/rc-rsl) must be part of `gpio` group

 # How to compile and install